Poly B Replacement in North Saanich, BC

 Poly B and BC Home Insurance: What North Saanich Homeowners Need to Know

 The most common reason North Saanich homeowners are calling us about Poly B right now is an insurance letter.
-Several major BC insurers have moved to non-renew policies or exclude water damage claims for homes with confirmed polybutylene plumbing.
-Dean Park homeowners are seeing these letters frequently — the neighbourhood's 1970s-80s estate homes are exactly the vintage insurers are targeting.
-The letters typically give you 30, 60, or 90 days to provide proof of replacement.
-That deadline is real, and missing it can leave you scrambling for coverage in a tightening BC insurance market.
+Several major BC insurers have moved to non-renew policies or exclude Poly B-related claims for homes with confirmed polybutylene plumbing.
+Letters typically give 30, 60, or 90 days to provide proof of replacement, and that deadline is real.
+Dean Park estate homes (1970sā80s peak) and the mid-1980s Deep Cove builds carry the Poly B, often through long pipe runs in custom layouts that complicate the repipe.
 We treat insurance-deadline jobs as priority work.

 Dean Park is the epicentre.
 The large 1970s-80s estate homes on forested lots throughout Dean Park were built during the peak Poly B era and most have original polybutylene supply lines.
 Parts of Deep Cove with mid-1980s construction also have Poly B, though the mixed-age housing stock there means it's home-by-home.
 Patricia Bay and rural North Saanich acreage properties from the same era should also be checked.
 We confirm Poly B presence during a free on-site inspection before quoting.